Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 "Good."
 She grinned at him, leaned forward and lowered her voice, looking him in the eye.
 "I don’t want a perfect gentleman."

-"So you want… what?
+"So you want... what?
 A rogue?"

-"Mmm…" Ava ran a finger around her coffee mug’s rim and gave him a lopsided, daring smile.
+"Mmm..."
+Ava ran a finger around her coffee mug’s rim and gave him a lopsided, daring smile.
 "Enough of a gentleman to hold the door for me, enough of a scoundrel to pin me against the wall before it’s closed.
 Something like that."

 Derek chuckled.
 If she’d been trying to fluster him, she’d instead given him ideas.
 "That a request?"